kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 - List the assumptions you or others have made so far.
 - Keep track of your model versions
 - Select what the feature(s) vs. target(s) are
--  🐣 Create a baseline model
+-  🐣 Is a base model available (at the beginning)?
+  - Yes, consider it and benchmark any future models against it
+  - No, create one and benchmark any future models against it
 - Keep track of your model dependencies
 - Feature selection:
     - ❓ Can a domain expert help me determine which features are relevant?